 Option Available for Symphony records video Always All video cameras For this specific camera Schedule All video cameras On the schedule you specify.
 1. Click Set Schedule.
 The Schedule dialog box opens.
 2. By default, the Do not record option is selected.
 Using your mouse, click on the date and time intervals you do NOT want video recorded (green) and click OK. • You can set recording schedules to per minute ranges.
 Click on at least two squares in one column.
 Hover your mouse over the first square or the last square in the column (earliest or latest hour interval).
 Arrow range buttons appear.
 Click the arrows to change times to per minute ranges.
-Schedule Sun Mon Tue Wed Thu Fri Sat Crede new schedule Schedule Reset Remove View Exceptions.
-Schedule and When motion detection Figure 4.
-Recording schedule Motion Detected by PC video engine also selected On motion but only during the time period you specify.
+Schedule Sun Mon Tue Wed Thu Fri Sat Schedule Reset Remove View Exceptions Semi Sam Sam Figure 4.
+Recording schedule Schedule and Motion Detected by PC When motion detection video engine also selected On motion but only during the time period you specify.
 Tracked Motion Detected by PC When motion detection video engine also selected If objects are tracked through the scene (for example, a person or vehicle moving through the scene is tracked as motion, but moving tree branches should not be tracked and therefore video would not be recorded) Pixel Changes Detected by PC When motion detection video engine also selected Whenever pixel changes are detected.
 Note : A tree moving in a heavy wind could cause pixel changes and therefore cause Symphony to record video

-Table 2.
-Conditions under which video is recor ded (Continued) Table 2.
-Colluluolis under windi VIUCU IS ICCUI ucu (Continucu)
+Table 2 Conditions und der which video is recorded (Continued) Table 2.
+Colluluolis uli uei willcii video is recorded (Continueu)